Thunderspike/csc521/README.md

 This project was composed as part of the CSC521 course - Design & Organization of Programing Languages - at American University (Spring 2017).

 In Python, this project makes use of three main functions, the lexer, the parser and the interpreter.
-In Clojure, this project is only composed of hte interpreter, as Clojure has easy access to parsing functionality (through its Instaparse dependency)
+In Clojure, this project is only composed of the interpreter, as Clojure has easy access to parsing functionality (through its Instaparse dependency)